xynehq/jaf-py/docs/mcp.md

 The Model Context Protocol (MCP) is an open standard that enables secure connections between host applications (like JAF) and external data sources and tools.
 JAF's MCP integration provides:

-- **Multiple Transport Mechanisms**: Support for stdio, WebSocket, and SSE transports
+- **Multiple Transport Mechanisms**: Support for stdio, SSE, and HTTP transports via FastMCP
+- **Timeout Support**: Comprehensive timeout configuration for all MCP operations
 - **Secure Tool Integration**: Safe execution of external tools with validation
 - **Dynamic Tool Discovery**: Automatic detection and integration of MCP server tools
 - **Type-Safe Operations**: Pydantic-based validation for all MCP interactions